 Rudolph Daniels is Assistant Dean, and retired Department Chair of Railroad Operations Technology and instructor of railroad history at Western Iowa Tech Community College in Sioux City, Iowa.
 He likes to travel throughout Iowa.
-Dr. Daniels has written the official history of US railroads, Trains Across the Continent which was written at the request of the railway industry and was contributing editor to the Railway Atlas of North America.
-He has recently finished Railroading on Three Continents which is an account of United States railroad operations during World War I.
+Dr. Daniels has written the official history of United States railroads, Trains Across the Continent, which was written at the request of the railway industry, and he was contributing editor to the Railway Atlas of North America.
+He has recently finished Railroading on Three Continents, which is an account of United States railroad operations during World War I.

 Trains Across Iowa

 Rudy Daniels describes the past, present and future of the Hawkeye State’s railroads.
 The program explores Iowa’s unique position in the construction of the first transcontinental railroad and Iowa’s great contribution to railroad safety.
 The talk also describes the famous streamliners that rode Iowa’s rails.
 All aboard for an Iowa rail adventure!

 U.S. Railroad Operations During World War I